OSGeo/gdal/doc/source/programs/gdal2tiles.rst

 WEBP tiledriver support is new to GDAL 3.6.
 It is enabled by using --tiledriver=WEBP.

-The following configuration options are available to further customize the webp output:
+The following configuration options are available to further customize the WebP output:

 .. option:: --webp-quality=<QUALITY>